gwannon/ideasRoleras/NotResponding/NotRespondingES.md

 This work is based on Breathless, product of [Fari RPGs](https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas, and licensed for our use under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

-Hecho bajo licencia [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.es).
+Not responding está hecho bajo licencia [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.es).
 Imágenes libres de derecho de [freepik](https://www.freepik.com/).

 &nbsp;